AngelBob/PublicSamples/TextAdventures/README.md

 Use the `help` command to remind you of the game's operation

 # Seems Kinda Dumb, is it Fun?

 Well, I think so.

+# But Why?

+Several years ago my son had a computer science class in highschool, and his final project there was to write an adventure game.
+I had instant flashbacks to the old Infocom&trade; days, and decided to try my hand.
+How hard could it be?
+The old Apple&nbsp;]\[&trade; games fit on a 1.5MB floppy disk, it should be simple, right?
+Fast forward some several years, and I think I finally have the first game playable.
+At least it's possible to finish now, which the very first version wasn't.
+It turns out that natural language parsing, even in this simplified format, is tricky, because humans are tricky and will always do something unexpected.